-Kai-lik is the Mobile Health Programme Manager in the GSMA, providing programme management and technical assistance in cross-sector mHealth initiatives.
+Kai-lik is the mHealth Programme Manager, and currently leads the mHealth component of the GSMA mNutrition programme, providing oversight of programme delivery and technical assistance across Sub-Saharan Africa.
 He has 10 years of healthcare related experience prior to joining the GSMA, driving business development in Asia for one of the world’s largest healthcare informatics companies, as well as running operational effectiveness programs across one of Singapore’s major public healthcare networks.

 Prior to that he held consulting roles in IBM as well as for Singapore’s info-communications development agency.
 Kai-lik also holds an MBA from London Business School and a BA (Hons) from Oxford University.